 The Leukemia & Lymphoma Society has distinguished Dr. Cogle as a Scholar in Clinical Research.
 The MDS International Foundation has designated Dr. Cogle's clinic a Center of Excellence in the Myelodysplastic Syndromes.

 In teaching, Dr. Cogle has trained over 50 mentees who serve on faculty and in industry throughout the world.
 He serves on numerous graduate committees.
 Dr. Cogle invented two, nationally recognized methods of teaching cancer to medical students and hematology-oncology fellows.

 Writing and storytelling fascinate Dr. Cogle.
 He directs two literature courses to undergraduate students at the University of Florida: Physician Writers in the Post-Modern Era, and Literature, Illness, and the Outwardly Healthy Reader.
 Dr. Cogle is a frequent invited contributor to newspapers, raising public awareness to urgent issues in health and medicine.

 Civic engagement is a priority to Dr. Cogle.
-He is an Eagle Scout and Vigil Honor of the Order of the Arrow, where cheerful service was first championed and nurtured.
+He is an Eagle Scout and Vigil Honor of the Order of the Arrow.
 Dr. Cogle is a Den Leader in Cub Scout Pack 416, where his two sons and two daughters share in the adventures and lifelong lessons of Scouting.
 As a vocal advocate for patients, Dr. Cogle has produced two documentaries (cinemed.org) for public screening parties to discuss and correct disparities in health care.
 He serves on the Florida Medial Association Council on Medical Education and Science, where he directs the scientific program at annual meetings and advises on state medical education and science issues.